vix-4800/Fusor/README.md

 **"Fusor – Laravel/PHP QA Toolbox"**.
 The UI is organized into several tabs that provide helper actions for typical PHP development tasks.

-The interface uses a simple dark theme and the Project tab now places the **Start** and **Stop** buttons side by side for quicker access.
+The interface now uses a light theme and larger buttons for better visibility.
+The Project tab places the **Start** and **Stop** buttons side by side for quicker access, and other tabs feature taller buttons as well.

 The application is split into small modules under the `fusor` package to make the codebase easier to maintain.
 Each tab lives in its own file inside